 Picture the scene.
 You’re at work or school, and in your downtime, you want to peruse a website.
 Maybe you want to check your social media feeds or need to watch YouTube for research purposes… but it’s blocked.

-You could turn to a proxy service or try a VPN — except the former are often blocked too, and the latter requires a bit more effort than you might like if you are just trying to sneak a glance at a censored site now and again.
+This is one of the many reasons you’ll want to turn to a proxy service or try a VPN—except the former are often blocked too, and the latter requires a bit more effort than you might like if you are just trying to sneak a glance at a censored site now and again.

 Fortunately, you still have options.